[Origins of Gwangju]

 Gwangju is called the "City of Light."
 The name of Gwangju was used for the first time in the 23rd year

 (940) of the reign of King Taejo in the Goryeo Dynasty.
-While the reason why the city was named this way is unknown, it is said to originate from one of the great scholars of the Goryeo Dynasty, Yi Saek, who, according to an interpretation in his book "Seokseojueonggi," named the area "Gwangjiju" or the "Village of Light."
+Although the reason why the city was named this way is unknown, it is said to originate from one of the great scholars of the Goryeo Dynasty, Yi Saek, who, according to an interpretation in his book "Seokseojueonggi," named the area "Gwangjiju" or the "Village of Light."

-Light means a bright glimmer.
+This light refers to a bright glimmer.
 The idea of light is surrounded with Korea's traditional faiths, original spirits and basic philosophy.

 Gwangju is the city of the sun and light.
 As the City of Light, its citizens look to the sun and live towards the light.